-B. "Directory Information"

-The following categories of information have been designated by Northwest as "Directory Information," and as such may be used as a matter of public record.
+- B. "Directory Information" The following categories of information have been designated by Northwest as "Directory Information," and as such may be used as a matter of public record.
 However, should a student desire that this information not be released, it will be withheld if notification is given in writing to the Registrar (Office of Admissions and Records) within three weeks after the first day of class registration.

 - 1. The student's name

 - 2. Address

 - 3. Telephone listing

 - 4. Date and place of birth

 - 5. Field of study

 - 6. Participation in officially recognized activities and sports

 - 7. Weight and height of member of athletic teams

 - 8. Dates of attendance

 - 9. Degrees, awards, and honors

 - 10. The most recent previous educational agency or institution attended by the student

 - 11. School or college year (freshman or sophomore)

 - 12. Degree sought

-- 13. Class schedule - 14.
-E-mail address
+- 13. Class schedule

+- 14. E-mail address

-C. Other items
+- C. Other items

-- Except as provided by the law, data released to outside sources will be in aggregate form and no "personally identifiable" records will be made available. - When grades are reported, they are accessible via the student's myNWCC account. - 3.
-Should you have questions or object to the policy stated above, you are encouraged to discuss your concern with the Registrar, who is located in the Office of Admissions and Records in Yalobusha Hall.
+- 1. Except as provided by the law, data released to outside sources will be in aggregate form and no "personally identifiable" records will be made available.

+- 2. When grades are reported, they are accessible via the student's myNWCC account.

+- 3. Should you have questions or object to the policy stated above, you are encouraged to discuss your concern with the Registrar, who is located in the Office of Admissions and Records in Yalobusha Hall.
 Policy appeals may be made by written petition to Registrar, Northwest Mississippi Community College, Senatobia, MS, 38668.
-A hearing will be afforded the petitioner, if requested.
+A hearing will be

+- afforded the petitioner if requested.
 Students will be informed, in writing, as to the disposition of the petition. - 4.
-In the event any part of this policy is in conflict with state or federal law, statutory or judicial decisions will govern access to records. - 5.
-All official non-credit records of the College are maintained in the Office of Admissions and Records.
-Additionally, only the Registrar is authorized to issue official transcripts of non-credit work.
+In the event any part of this policy is in conflict with state or federal law, statutory or judicial decisions will govern access to records. - All official non-credit records of the College are maintained by Workforce Solutions.
+This department also issues non-credit transcripts and certificates for any noncredit training conducted.